pdevick/EpluControl/README.md

 ## Introduction

 I am a big fan of using Home Assistant and was quite disappointed about the possibilities to integrate the Ecoforest Heatpump which I own.
 It is the provider to blame, not Home Assistant.
 Of course you could say you should have done your due dilligence before buying it.
-And id did some during the procurement when i asked the possiblities, it was told that you could control temperature with for example Google.
-In the end yes there was a possiblity to integrate seperate room controllers, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.
+And I did during the procurement when i asked about the possiblities, it was told that you could control temperature with for example Google.
+In the end yes there was a possiblity to integrate the seperate room controllers, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.

 ## Background
-First I started with scraping the eplucon website - using the nice multiscrape integration - to read information and present it in Home Assistant which enable to ask Google about the current temperature and if the heating was on.
-For each item i found the html representation on the website and defined a sensor scraping it.
-Luckily they made an API available which provides the actual information of the heatpump in more structured way.
-It was a big improvement and more stable as I experienced in the beginning issues when they overhauled the website and could startover again finding the html representation of the values to read.
+First I started with scraping the eplucon website - using the nice multiscrape integration - to read information and present it in Home Assistant.
+This enabled that I could ask Google about the current temperature and if the heating was on.
+For each item I found the html representation on the website and defined a sensor scraping it.
+Luckily they made an API available which provides the actual information of the heatpump in a more structured way.
+It was a big improvement and more stable as I experienced in the beginning issues when they overhauled the website and then I could startover again finding out the html representation of the values to read.
 However there was and is still no possbility to control for example the indoor temperature or the mode of the heatpump using the API.
 I asked for it but without any usable reaction.

-The app and the website as offered by the provider could be used to control and that is it.
+The App and the website as offered by the provider can be used to control and that is it.
 So not fully integrated within my home automation and always in the need to use another app as well without opportunity to do some automations.
 It should be possible!!!

 I looked around and identified two possible solutions (1) adding an additional card in the pump yourself to read and control it locally using modbus etc. or (2) scrape it from the site.
 For now I did not want to open the heatpump and add an additional card to prevent any guarantee issues.
 I just wanted to stay away from any possible discussion about it in case of a mallfunction.

 Sadly the th-touch controller connected to the heatpump does not provide capabilities to connect locally from Home Assistant.
 Even not for reading while itself is sending all data from the heatpump to the service provider.
 I sniffed the network for traffic and thought about some interception but without any luck.
-So in the end i choose to experiment with seeing what requests are being sent from the website to read and update data of the heatpump.
+So in the end I choose to experiment with discovering which requests are being sent from the website to read and update data of the heatpump.
 I was in the believe that it should be possible to replay this with some creativity and tools which are currently available.
-I accept for now that it is not local and the dependency on having an connection with the cloud.
-When the service provider is maintaining the heatpump i will aks if he can add the additional card.
+I accept for now that it is not local and having a dependency with the cloud.
+When the service provider is maintaining the heatpump I will aks if he can add the additional card.

-The current solution i have is assuming that you have (1) an account on the eplucon website and you're able to control your heatpump from there and (2) you are already able to read data and have sensors witin Home Assistant.
+The current solution I have is assuming that you have (1) an account on the eplucon website and you're able to control your heatpump from there and (2) you are already able to read data and have sensors within Home Assistant.
 You need at least to have the indoor temperature and the configured indoor temperature available for the thermostat in Home Assistant.
 You can use the Ecoforest integration from Koen Hendriks (https://github.com/koenhendriks/ha-eplucon) or use your own implementation of invoking the API as provided by Eplucon (https://portaal.eplucon.nl/docs/api).
-You can use te multiscrape or rest integration to invoke the API.
-I am still using my own invocation of the API as the Ecoforest integration was not available at that time and it has cuurently a sync issue.
-Also i wanted to be able to pause it as the API has a service window which then provides a 0 as values for a minute or 15 which makes the diagrams unreadable.
+You can use the multiscrape or rest integration to invoke the API.
+I am still using my own invocation of the API as the Ecoforest integration was not available at that time and it has currently a sync issue.
+Also I wanted to be able to pause the integration as the API has a service window which then provides 0 as values for a minute or 15 which makes the diagrams unreadable.

-So i am now able to read the data in a nice structured way.
-The next idea, make an native integration for it, however Koen Hendriks allready started this (https://github.com/koenhendriks/ha-eplucon) so no need to work on that.
+So I am now able to read the data in a nice structured way.
+The next idea, make an native integration for it, however Koen Hendriks already started this (https://github.com/koenhendriks/ha-eplucon) so no need to work on that.

 ## Controlling the heatpump
-However i still wanted to be able to control the temperature from my Home Assistant.
+However I still wanted to be able to control the temperature from my Home Assistant.

 Why?
-Just because it can and should be possible without the use of multiple apps/websites and do repetitive thins manually.
+Just because it can and should be possible without the use of multiple apps/websites and do repetitive things manually.
 Also I experienced that the heatpump finished heating my house in the morning just before waking up.
-When woke up the floor was allready cooling down.
+When woke up the floor was already cooling down.
 I just wanted to the delay the moment that starts heating during the night and then still runs when waking up.
-The floor is then still nice comfortly warm.
-Now i also use it for other thing like lowering the room temperature when in holiday mode.
-It turns down production of dometic water and starts just before returning from holiday.
+Just because it is possible and the floor is then still nice comfortly warmer.
+I also use it for other things like lowering the room temperature when in holiday mode.
+It turns down production of domestic water and starts again just before returning from holiday.

-Using the developer tools from the brower i experimented to see what is sent/received when using the website to control the heatpump.
+Using the developer tools from the browesr, I discovered what is sent/received when using the website to control the heatpump.
 I created a Python script to reproduce the same steps to control the heatpump.
 By having it in a script it is possible to use within automations in Home Assistant.
 It is the first attempt and there is still plenty room for improvement and to get it more robust, however for me currently it does the job for now.
 Lets hope that they do not change the implementation to frequently.
-As mentione before i experienced some changes in the past 18 months when the overhauled the website twice.
+As mentiones before I experienced some changes in the past 18 months when they overhauled the website twice.

 Altough the script is written in Python is is pending on the Pyscript Python scripting integration (https://github.com/custom-components/pyscript) to be installed in Home Assistant.
-In that way you could use the script as an action within an automation and not have to start a bash session.
-Also it enables some opportunities to write to the log of Home Assisant and provide response to the automations in Home Assistant.
+In that way you could use the script as an action within an automation and do not have to start bash session.
+Also it enables some opportunities to write to the log of Home Assisant and provide responses to the automations in Home Assistant.
 So the script does not run in a bash session on its own.

 # What can be controlled currently